pavelrisenberg/fitbitphp/README.md

 ## Note ##

-There is also a port of the library (which might differ in terms of the version available) tha Eli ported over to use a pure PHP implementation of OAuth, finally turning it into a composer install-able package.
-This might be helpful for those who having a trouble installing OAuth library package on their hostings.
-His fork is located here: https://github.com/TheSavior/fitbitp
+There is also a port of the library (which might differ in terms of the version available) that Eli ported over to use a pure PHP implementation of OAuth, finally turning it into a composer install-able package.
+This might be helpful for those who having a trouble installing OAuth library package on their 3rd party hosting.
+His fork is located on his GitHub here: https://github.com/TheSavior/fitbitphp